Property Evaluation

 personal property (per the Uniform Commercial Code).

-needs identified as Immediate Repairs in the PCAPCAAssessment of the current physical condition and historical operation of the Property.
+needs identified as Immediate Repairs in the PCAPCAAssessment of the Property's physical condition and historical operation.

 , including: